ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We then demonstrate the software by developing a simple example.
-We conclude by discussing how `ss3sim` complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS simulation framework could address.
+We conclude by discussing how `ss3sim` complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS simulation-testing framework could address.

 # The ss3sim framework